 Studying Physics at WashU

-Physics majors from our department have seen rewarding careers in science, medicine, law, engineering, computer science, and business, among other professions.
-Washington University's strong biophysics and neurophysics programs can play an important role in premedical studies, and the opportunities for double majors ensure that students can integrate other subjects into your course of study.
+Not only will a physics major provide you with the skills to excel in a professional career, but you can also apply your studies to a surprising variety of occupations.
+Physics majors from our department have seen rewarding careers in science, medicine, law, engineering, computer science, and business.
+Washington University's strong biophysics and neurophysics programs can play an important role in premedical studies, and the opportunities for double majors ensure that students can integrate other subjects into their course of study.
 Graduates of our department have been accepted into graduate school at every top university in the country, including our own.